-2016 will mark the 10th Anniversary of Give Blood Play Hockey.
-We are raising the bar again on our way to our $1 million dollar goal.
-Give Blood Play Hockey will continue to donate all funds raised to Research for Clinical Trials and Research into the Genomics of Diseases like Cancer and Blood Disorders.
-We feel this is the place were our money can make the biggest impact.
-We hope to hit the $750,000 mark in total donations to date and top the 2500-pint of life saving blood (each pint can save up to 3 lives).
-We area also launching our $10 for CHOC campaign.
-We are hoping everyone can donate $10 in honor of our 10th anniversary and in honor of all the children who will benefit from the donation.
+2016 we hosted the 10th Anniversary of Give Blood Play Hockey.
+We raised the bar again on our way to our $1 million dollar goal.
+Give Blood Play Hockey continued to donate all funds raised to Research for Clinical Trials and Research into the Genomics of Diseases like Cancer and Blood Disorders.
+We surpassed $750,000 mark in total donations to date and we have now donated 2573-pint of life saving blood (each pint can save up to 3 lives).
 Donations can be made on line at www.givebloodplayhockey.org.
-100% of all money donated goes directly to CHOC.

 2015 stacked up as the best year yet.
 In April, Give Blood Play Hockey supported the Strale family as they hosted the 1st Annual Casey’s Cup Charity Ice Hockey Tournament to raise money for the Translational Genomics Research Institute, or “TGen”.
 TGen is a non-profit biomedical research institute in Phoenix.
 Using genomics technologies, they analyze tumors to identify mutations, which help them design new tests and therapies to treat Adrenal Cortical Carcinoma (ACC), the disease that afflicted Casey, and other cancer types.
 TGen was working on a genomic cure for ACC when Casey passed away.
 The mission of the TGen Foundation is to positively impact the lives of patients and their families by raising funds that accelerate TGen’s efforts to make and translate genomic discoveries into advances in human health.
 TGen’s is in partnership with CHOC Children’s Hospital, which will enhance CHOC Children’s ability to pass that research and benefits on to their patients.
 The partnership will also further Give Blood Play Hockey’s mission to help find cures.
 Additionally, Give Blood Play Hockey continued to donate all funds raised to Research for Clinical Trials and Research into the Genomics of Diseases like Cancer and Blood Disorders.
 At the tournament, we collected 418 pints of life saving blood and topped the $600,000 mark in total donations to CHOC since the tournament’s inception.
 The record support of the community shattered all previous records for GBPH.